Discover what you are naturally good at

 Experience with CRM software

-Already knowing about tools a company uses gives you a competitive advantage, for the business does not have to spend as much time teaching you.
+Already knowing how to navigate common software tools a company uses gives you a competitive advantage, as the business will not have to spend as much time teaching you how to use certain programs.

 Cash flow management

-This skill shows you know how to manage and organize business information.
+This skill shows you know how to manage and organize business information and budgets.

 Sales

-Businesses love it when you can make them money.
+Sales is not just about selling “units” or physical items, it can be getting people to pay attention to a service or product, or even selling an ethos, brand or yourself.
 As a student, selling yourself can be difficult.
 However, if you master sales techniques you will not only be able to sell yourself to an interviewer but also sell the company’s products.

 Knowing another language